anthonycorletti/modal-ci-example/README.md

 1. **Multi-modal data analytics**: One way to work with data across any modality.
 1. **Processing data in the cloud**: Build data processing pipelines with ease – no need to worry about infrastructure, plugging different cloud tools together, or writing code to support each modality.
 1. **Machine learning data analytics**: Send data from your machine learning workflow to Hudson for processing and analysis.
-It already works with any modality and framework – you just have to send in the data and embeddings and that's it!
+It already works with any modality and framework – you just have to send in the data and that's it!
+Hudson uses off-the-shelf models to generate embeddings for your data so you never have to worry about training a model!

 ## Installing Hudson